loxilb-io/loxilbdocs/docs/k8s-flannel-ext.md

 ### Pre-requisite

 * Two nodes with Linux - one for running K8s and another for running loxilb
+* For loxilb, the linux kernel version should be >= 5.15
 * Bastion or Host node to consume the services

 ### Topology